To use the following features of WinSCP you need to specify a mask (wildcard) to select files (or other things):

 /home/martinp/*.txt matches all text files within the directory.
 To match all text files within subtree, use mask

-The path mask is matched against full path, i.e. not against path relative path to the root of file transfer or synchronization.
+The path mask is matched against full path, i.e. not against path relative path to a root of file transfer or synchronization.
 E.g. mask

 public_html/wiki/ does not match